Burkitt Lymphoma in Children

 How is Burkitt lymphoma diagnosed in a child?

 Your child's healthcare provider will ask about your child's health history and symptoms.
 They will examine your child.
 Your child may need tests such as:

 - Blood and urine tests.
 Blood and urine samples are tested in a lab.

 - Tissue biopsy.
-A small tissue sample is taken from the tumor, lymph nodes, or other tissue.
-It’s checked with a microscope for cancer cells.
+A small piece of tissue (called a sample) is taken from the tumor, lymph nodes, or other tissue.
+It’s sent to a lab and tested for cancer cells.

 - Bone marrow aspiration or biopsy.
-Bone marrow is found in the center of some bones.
+Bone marrow is the thick liquid in the center of some bones.
 It’s where blood cells are made.
 A small amount of bone marrow fluid may be taken out.
 This is called aspiration.
-Or solid bone marrow tissue may be taken.
+Or solid pieces of bone marrow tissue may be taken.
 This is called a core biopsy.
 Bone marrow is often taken from the back of the hip bone.
-This test may be done to see if cancer cells have reached the bone marrow.
+This test may be done to see if cancer cells have spread to the bone marrow.

 - Lumbar puncture (spinal tap).
-A thin needle is placed between the bones in the lower back and into the spinal canal.
+A thin needle is put between the bones in the lower back and into the spinal canal.
 This is the area around the spinal cord.
 This is done to see if there are cancer cells in the brain and spinal cord.
-A small amount of cerebral spinal fluid (CSF) is taken out and sent for testing.
+A small amount of cerebrospinal fluid (CSF) is taken out and sent for testing.
 CSF is the fluid around the brain and spinal cord.

 Part of diagnosing cancer is called staging.
 Staging is the process of seeing if the cancer has spread, and where it has spread.
 Staging also helps to decide on the best treatment.
 There are different ways of staging NHL.
 But most range from stage 1 to stage 4.
 Stage 4 is cancer that has spread to parts of the body that are not part of the lymphatic system.
 Talk with your child's healthcare provider about the stage of your child's cancer and what it means.